kirangajjana/synthetic-dataset-generation/readme.md

  # This Python script generates realistic synthetic ticket data for testing and analysis purposes.
-It creates a CSV file containing a specified number of tickets with various attributes like user information, error types, descriptions, and categories.
+It creates a CSV file containing a specified number of tickets with various attributes like user information, error types, descriptions, and categories

  ## Features
 - **Realistic Data:** Uses the Faker library to generate believable user names, email addresses, and timestamps.